When was the last time you brushed your dog’s teeth? If you’re like most pet parents, the answer might be “never” or “I can’t remember.”

 It’s never too late to start brushing, but if your dog already suffers from bad breath, consider treating with Dogswell’s Dental Jerky.
 Each piece of dental jerky is formulated with a special blend of ingredients that freshens breath and supports overall dental health.
 This chewy, meaty jerky provides an effective and appealing alternative to crunchy dental treats for picky eaters or older dogs with sensitive teeth and gums.

-Brushing your dog’s teeth is an important part of taking care of your dog’s health and being a responsible dog parent.
+Brushing your dog’s teeth is an important part of keeping your dog well.
 Once you and your dog both get the hang of it, brushing their teeth becomes more routine and less of a chore.
-It may even be fun!

 1 Ipsos Study.
 November 2015.2 Fernandes 2012, Queck, et al. 2018, Stella et al. 2018.
 The World Small Animal Veterinary Association Global Dental Guidelines.
 Journal of Small Animal Practice.
 Vol 61.
 July 2020.